 Our staff and patients will wear masks.

-Our staff maintains safe distancing.
+Our staff and patients will maintain safe distancing.

 Restroom soap dispensers are maintained, and everyone is encouraged to wash their hands.